-Bonus features were the single biggest factor in raising the popularity of slots games.
-The basic idea is that some trigger within the game suspends normal play and initiates a second tier game with a far higher than normal change of a substantial wins and no further requirement for the player to wager more.
+Bonus features were the single biggest factor in raising the popularity of the best online slots sites and games.
+The basic idea is that some trigger within the game suspends normal play and initiates a second tier game with a far higher than normal chance of a substantial win and no further requirement for the player to wager more.

 Many games will play the free spins on a separate set of reels that offer an increased chance of payoff for the player or simply fit a different aspect of the theme of the game in question.